 10 Tips for Improving Your Cash Flow with Xero

-Cash is critical for the survival of a business.
+Cash is critical for the survival of a business and Xero can be used to help track it.
 Cash needs to be flowing into the business, so the business has money to pay for general expenses like rent, wages and stock.
 Here are ten top tips to ensure you are utilising Xero effectively for cash to flow into the business bank accounts.

 Reconcile bank accounts regularly